mylene-campana/mylene-campana.github.io/index.md

 ## Short Presentation

 Hello, my name is Mylène Campana.
-I'm a French woman specialized in Robotics and Computer Sciences.
+I'm a French woman specialized in computer science, robotics and computer animation.

 I am currently finishing my PhD in Robotics in the [Gepetto team](http://projects.laas.fr/gepetto/index.php) of LAAS-CNRS, under the supervision of Jean-Paul Laumond.
 I am also attached to the Université Paul Sabatier (Toulouse III), Toulouse, France.